belluga/docker_laravel_mongodb/foundation_documentation/modules/foundation_control_plane.md

 #### 3.1 Domain Rules
 * **Invariants:** Tenant slugs are immutable once provisioned and map 1:1 to logical Mongo databases.
 Each tenant must retain at least one administrative account capable of issuing ability grants and promoting identities.
 Account users hold a single canonical document per tenant and transition identity_state strictly in order (`anonymous` → `registered` → `validated`).
 Scoped anonymous identities are created at first stateful interaction and remain until promotion or expiry.
 Credential attachments (email/password, OAuth providers) may include multiple entries per provider for a single identity, but every credential must map to exactly one `account_users._id`; cross-identity duplication is disallowed.
 * **Anonymous Consolidation:** When an identity graduates from anonymous to registered/validated, the canonical `account_users` document absorbs all fingerprint history, consents, and metadata.
 The superseded anonymous records are copied verbatim into the archival `merged_account_snapshots` collection (including `merged_into`, `merged_at`, `operator_id`) and then hard-deleted from the live set so active queries never surface merged ghosts.
 The archival collection is append-only and subject to retention policies defined by governance.
-A companion `identity_merge_audits` ledger records the canonical user id, merged source ids, timeline aggregates, operator context, and preserved promotion history while leaving `promotion_audit` embedded on `account_users` dedicated to lifecycle transitions only.
+A companion `identity_merge_audits` ledger (capped at 16 MiB to bound growth) records the canonical user id, merged source ids, timeline aggregates, operator context, and preserved promotion history while leaving `promotion_audit` embedded on `account_users` dedicated to lifecycle transitions only.
 * **Identity Timeline Stewardship:** `account_users.first_seen_at` captures the earliest known interaction (anonymous or authenticated) and is immutable once established. `account_users.registered_at` records the first promotion into `identity_state = registered` and remains `null` while the identity is anonymous.
 Anonymous issuance, password registrations, and merge workflows must preserve these timestamps so downstream analytics trust the timeline.
+* **Optimistic Identity Writes:** Every mutation of the canonical `account_users` document operates through a monotonic `version` counter.
+Domain services read the current value, apply the merge payload, and issue a conditional write (`where('version', current)`) that increments the counter atomically.
+Callers retry transient conflicts up to three attempts; on exhaustion, the API surfaces HTTP 409 with guidance to re-run the registration or merge flow.
 * **Validation Rules:** Tenant and account slugs follow `^[a-z0-9-]{3,32}$`.
 Account user email and phone arrays enforce uniqueness via partial indexes.
 Device fingerprints captured for anonymous-state auditing are SHA-256 hashes.
 Capability toggles accept only module identifiers registered in the capability catalogue.
 External credential providers must be registered in the capability catalogue before links are permitted.
 * **Authorization Requirements:** Landlord provisioning endpoints require Sanctum abilities `tenants:create` or `tenants:read`.
 Tenant-scoped administrative actions rely on abilities such as `accounts:*` and `account-users:*`.
 Anonymous actors obtain scoped access only by requesting `/v1/anonymous/identities`, which issues short-lived tokens without mutating tenant state.